olof-sky/cafe-app/README.md

 ## Todo

-- [/] Create and structure db in firebase from current data.
+- [x] Create and structure db in firebase from current data.
-- [ ] Create and structure storage in firebase to handle images.
+- [x] Create and structure storage in firebase to handle images.
+- [ ] Create CRUD-functionality for db and storage
 - [ ] Connect db to components to handle images, text and links.
-  -
 - [ ] Create admin page for handling of database
 - [ ] Refactor code for handling variables in admin page
 - [ ] Refactor code for better reusability of components